• Skip to primary navigation

 Apple Cider Cranberry Sauce

 My apple cider cranberry sauce is the perfect blend of spiced apples, sweet sparkling apple cider, and tangy cranberries for Thanksgiving!
-It’s an easy-to-make cranberry sauce that is sure to be a new family favorite for the holidays!
+It is tart, sweet, and full of juicy apple flavor!
+This easy-to-make cranberry sauce is sure to be a new family favorite for the holidays!

 Check out this recipe